turesheim/eclipse-timekeeper/README.md

     mvn clean verify

-When successful there will be a Eclipse p2 repository at *net.resheim.eclipse.timekeeper-site/target/repository* which you can install from.
+When the build completes successfully there will be a Eclipse p2 repository at *net.resheim.eclipse.timekeeper-site/target/repository* which you can install from.

 ## Note

 This project started out as an experiment, attempting to make use of the *Java 8 Date/Time API* along with new collection features such as *Streams*.
-Hence **Java 8** is absolutely required to execute this bundle.
+Hence **Java 8** is absolutely required for this feature to work.

 ## License